 The section below contains our original Local Champion guide which can still be used as a reference for existing Card Holders enrolled into the program until February 2021.

-American Express first launched their Local Champion game back in 2013, which allows users of their apps to earn an additional bonus point per $ spent at retailers where they shop the most.
+American Express first launched their Local Champion game back in 2013.
+It allows users of their apps to earn an additional bonus point per $ spent at retailers where they shop the most.

-The premise is pretty simple – Amex knows the physical merchants where you use your card the most, and is willing to reward you with an additional bonus point per dollar spent at those merchants if you become the ‘Local Champion’ for that specific store.
+The premise is pretty simple: Amex knows the physical merchants where you use your card the most.
+Therefore, it is willing to reward you with an additional bonus point per dollar spent at those merchants if you become the ‘Local Champion’ for that specific store.

 How Local Champion works